desoxygen/RustTicTacToe/README.md

 # RustTicTacToe
-### This is the first and last project of our college entirely written in Rust.
+### This is the first and last project of our college entirely written on Rust.

 This project is an implementation of the "Tic-Tac-Toe" game in Rust.
 The project does not use any additional tools or libraries.